ST10355049-Knipe/PROG7311_POE/README.md

     * This command will apply all pending migrations and create/update the `Local.db` file.

 5.  **Run the Application:**
-    * In Visual Studio, ensure your web application project (`PROG7311_WebApp`) is set as the startup project (usually by default if it's the only web project).
+    * In Visual Studio, ensure your web application project (`PROG7311_WebApp`) is set as the startup project.
-    * Press **F5** or click the "Start Debugging" button which looks like a green play icon.
+    * Press **F5** or click the "Start Debugging" button (looks like a green play icon).
-    * Using command line: type "dotnet build" -> "dotnet run"
-    * Your default web browser will open, and the application should navigate to its home page
+    * Your default web browser will open, and the application should navigate to its home page.

-## 6. Building the Prototype
+## 7. Building the Prototype

 * To build the project explicitly without running, you can select **Build > Build Solution** from the Visual Studio menu.

-## 7. Database Information
+## 8. Database Information

 * **Type:** SQLite
 * **Database File:** `Local.db`
 * **Location:** This file is created/updated by Entity Framework Core in the project's output directory when the application is run after migrations are applied.
 * **Management:** The schema is managed by EF Core Migrations.
 Data is seeded by the `DbInitialiser` class on application startup after migrations are confirmed.

-## 8. Project Structure Overview (Key Folders)
+## 9. Project Structure Overview (Key Folders)

--   `/Controllers`: Contains MVC controllers handling incoming requests and sets up responses (e.g., `HomeController`, `AccountController`, `EmployeeController`, `FarmerController`).
+-   `/Controllers`: Contains MVC controllers handling incoming requests and setting up responses.
 -   `/Views`: Contains CSHTML Razor views for rendering the user interface, organised by controller.
 -   `/Models`: Contains data models (entities like `Product`, `ApplicationUser`) and view models used for passing data to views.
--   `/Services`: Contains service classes (like `ProductService`) encapsulating business logic and data access operations.
+-   `/Services`: Contains service classes (like `ProductService` and `UserService`) encapsulating business logic and data access operations.
 -   `/Data`: Contains `AppDbContext` for database interaction via Entity Framework Core and `DbInitialiser` for data seeding.
 -   `/wwwroot`: Contains static client-side files such as CSS, JavaScript, and images.
 -   `/Migrations`: Contains Entity Framework Core migration files detailing database schema changes over time.

-## 9. Quick Run (Self Contained Executable only):
+## 10. Quick Run (Self-Contained Executable)

-For users who do not have the .NET SDK or Visual Studio installed and want to quickly run it to see the prototype. **Please note this is for Windows x64 only**.
+For users who do not have the .NET SDK or Visual Studio installed and want to quickly run the prototype. **Please note this is for Windows x64 only**.

-**Note:** This is for demonstration purposes only, if you want to see the code, please follow the "Getting Started" Instructions to set up the project from the source.
+**Note:** This is for demonstration purposes only.
+To see the code, please follow the "Getting Started" instructions to set up the project from the source.

-**To run the self containedd version:**
+**To run the self-contained version:**

 1.  **Download and Extract:**
-    * Download the `PROG7311_WebApp_Windows_x64_SelfContained.zip` file.
+    * Download the `PROG7311_WebApp_Windows_x64_SelfContained.zip` file (if provided).
     * Extract all contents of the ZIP file to a new folder on your computer (e.g., `C:\AgriEnergyPrototype`).

 2.  **Run the Application:**